rust-lang/book/nostarch/chapter10.md

 behavior that we want the methods of the trait to have for the particular type.

-Now that the library has implemented the `Summary` trait on `NewsArticle` and `Tweet`, users of the crate can call the trait methods on instances of `NewsArticle` and `Tweet` in the same way we call regular methods.
+Now that the library has implemented the `Summary` trait on `NewsArticle` and `SocialPost`, users of the crate can call the trait methods on instances of `NewsArticle` and `SocialPost` in the same way we call regular methods.
 The only difference is that the user must bring the trait into scope as well as the types.
 Here’s an example of how a binary crate could use our `aggregator` library crate:

 ```
-use aggregator::{Summary, Tweet};
+use aggregator::{SocialPost, Summary};

 fn main() {
-    let tweet = Tweet {
+    let post = SocialPost {
         username: String::from("horse_ebooks"),
         content: String::from(
             "of course, as you probably already know, people",
         ),
         reply: false,
-        retweet: false,
+        repost: false,
     };

-    println!("1 new tweet: {}", tweet.summarize());
+    println!("1 new post: {}", post.summarize());
 }
 ```

-This code prints `1 new tweet: horse_ebooks: of course, as you probably already know, people`.
+This code prints `1 new post: horse_ebooks: of course, as you probably already know, people`.

 Other crates that depend on the `aggregator` crate can also bring the `Summary` trait into scope to implement `Summary` on their own types.
 One restriction to note is that we can implement a trait on a type only if either the trait or the type, or both, are local to our crate.
-For example, we can implement standard library traits like `Display` on a custom type like `Tweet` as part of our `aggregator` crate functionality because the type `Tweet` is local to our `aggregator` crate.
+For example, we can implement standard library traits like `Display` on a custom type like `SocialPost` as part of our `aggregator` crate functionality because the type `SocialPost` is local to our `aggregator` crate.
 We can also implement `Summary` on `Vec<T>` in our `aggregator` crate because the trait `Summary` is local to our `aggregator` crate.